-He made this forecast based on how The Path has seen an incremental increase in the number of people looking to transfer their pensions and investments to socially responsible organisations, since the beginning of this crisis.
-And for good reason too – as The Path has also found that its own investments in these companies and funds are holding up better than the market as a whole due to their strong environmental values.
+He made this forecast based on how Path Financial has seen an incremental increase in the number of people looking to transfer their pensions and investments to socially responsible organisations, since the beginning of this crisis.
+And for good reason too – as Path Financial has also found that its own investments in these companies and funds are holding up better than the market as a whole due to their strong environmental values.

 David also took this opportunity to inform consumers that putting off the moving of these investments until the end of this crisis would incur some potential risks.
 He warned:

 You can either hope that investments recover, or you can realise that your money is contributing towards a dying industry – that the world is changing and that, by being proactive now, you can be part of building something better.

 Finally, when referring to recent news around Virgin Atlantic seeking a bail-out from the public, David remarked that “it was a market disrupter – it offered great customer service, was ground-breaking in its approach and [he’s] sure there are plenty of staff members worried about its future.
 However, there’s no getting away from the fact that airplanes are huge polluters and as a result, there is less public support for them to re-emerge once this is all over.